 Diedra Henry-Spires, is a proven advocate for families, children, and communities.
-She is a wife, mother, and concerned citizen of the 26th Legislative District of Maryland in Prince George's County.
+She is a wife, mother, and concerned citizen for all of Maryland.
 She currently serves as the CEO of The Dalton Daley Group - a non-profit organization dedicated to the well-being of families, children and communities.

 Diedra, has a long standing professional reputation and track record for bi-partisanship work in the child welfare, human services, and income security arenas.
 She has extensive experience with the legislative process in the United States Congress, experience in collaborating with federal, state, and local governments, as well as, national, state, and local organizations, and expertise in Executive Branch policy implementation.

 Most recently, she designed, lead, and implemented the policy strategy for the Home Visiting Policy Network and the Home Visiting Coalition to educate federal policymakers reauthorize the Maternal Infant and Early Childhood Home Visiting Act (MIECHV) for the next 5 years.